ssvassiliev/wfpath/README.md

 3. The cost of the path and the free energy profile is computed by projecting the free energy map on the path.

 ###Input:###
- 1. 3D slowness map of the media in .dx format.
+ 1. 3D slowness map of the media in DX format.
  2. User configurable parameters: "eikonal.in".

 ### Running the program:###